developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ### Applications

 Specifies the applications and/or browser links to be displayed to users while EHS is in User Mode.
-An optional activity parameter permits an app activity to be invoked when the app starts up. <b>Some apps will not launch unless the app package _and_ an activity are specified</b>.
+An optional activity parameter permits an app activity to be invoked when the app starts up. <b>Some apps do not launch unless the app package _and_ an activity are specified</b>.

 When specifying links, the package and activity parameters can be used to launch the URL with a specific app, such as Mozilla Mobile browser.
 If no activity is specified, EHS will open the link using the default browser.

+<b>Notes</b>:
-<b>Note</b>: Package names might vary from one Android version to another.
+* Package names might vary from one Android version to another.
+* **EHS 3.0 and higher supports VectorDrawable app icons**, which scale to different sizes without loss of image quality.
+[Learn more](https://developer.android.com/guide/topics/graphics/vector-drawable-resources).

 ------